lf2lf2kk/Python-Automation/README.md

 ## Json Collection And Convertion
 The script can collect the files from validation folders and convert all the json file into excel file

+## Video Convertion
+The script can convert the resolution of the videos and make automation even smoother and faster